 You are welcome to discuss the requirements of, and any high-level design strategies for, your projects.
 If you do discuss these with other students, you should not discuss any specifics about code, nor any pseudocode.

 Please note the CS logins of each student you collaborated with in your project README.

 All code you write must be your own.
-You should not look at, use, or otherwise refer to code written by another student (with or without their consent), nor code you found online (in a Github repository or Stack Overflow post, or from a previous offering of the course, etc).
+You should not use or refer to code written by another student (with or without their consent) nor code you found online (in a Github repository or Stack Overflow post, or from a previous offering of the course, etc).
 The only scenario in which it is acceptable to look at another student's code is when helping that student debug that code during TA hours; see the TA Hours section below for more details.